Fu188/SUSTech_Course/README.md

 # SUSTech_Course

 ### Introduction
 This is a code library, which includes some projects, assignments in coarses.
-You can click the link and redirect to the corresponding coarse's repo.
+You can click the link and redirect to the corresponding course's repo.

 :computer: [Data Structure](https://github.com/Fu188/SUSTech_Course/tree/master/CS203_Data_Structure)